gloveboxes/prompt_flow_workshop/docs/index.md

 ![](./media/rag-architecture.png)

-The Contoso outdoor eCommerce site calls the Prompt Flow endpoint that was deployed to Azure to provide product recommendations to customers.
+The Contoso outdoor eCommerce site calls the Prompt Flow endpoint deployed to Azure to provide product recommendations to customers.

 ![](./media/contoso-outdoors.jpg)